ShengzhiWu/electron-python-template/README.md

 # electron-python-template
-An Electron template with python backend based on WebSocket.
+An simplest Electron template with python backend based on WebSocket.

+This is not just a one-time execution of a Python script to get output.
+You will have a persistent Python process running during the lifetime of the Electron app, allowing real-time communication with it using JavaScript.
+This is similar to how Jupyter Notebook works.
+In principle, you could use this setup to develop your own Jupyter Notebook.

 ## Instructions